loudoweb/loudoweb/README.md

 ###

+- ✨ Indie since 2013
-<p align="left">✨ Indie since 2013<br>🌱 I'm currently learning Cocos2D.<br>🎯 Goals: to release my first pc game after so many years of development and struggle<br>🎲 I'm a board member of Lyon Game Dev, a local club of game developers.<br> </p>
+- 🌱 I'm currently learning Cocos2D.
+- 🎯 Goals: to release my first pc game after so many years of development and struggle
+- 🎲 I'm a board member of [Lyon Game Dev](https://lyongamedev.pro), a local club of game developers.

 ###